 The first gate — topic approval — is where commercial relevance is checked.
 A clustering algorithm and a relevance score can rank topics, but they cannot tell you that the deal you're trying to close this quarter would be helped or hurt by writing publicly about a specific objection.
 That call belongs to the team.
 So the skill stops, lists the topics with a why_now_one_liner and the source attribution, and waits.

 The second gate — brand and voice — is where the house style is checked before any drafting starts.
-We learned the hard way that catching a tone problem after the model has produced 800 polished words is more expensive than catching it before.
+I learned the hard way (at hour four, looking at the off-brand draft we almost shipped) that catching a tone problem after the model has produced 800 polished words is more expensive than catching it before.
 The model anchors hard on its own draft; the team anchors hard on what the model already wrote.
 Both bias the review toward keeping bad copy.

 Sources are not equal, and the skill knows it